You are here

 There are two VPNs you can use - the University's VPN or the School of Informatics VPN.

-If you are on eduroam wifi
+If you are on an Edinburgh University network

 If you are connecting from home